mudo007/WalletDA/README.md

 ## Authorization Authentication, and application secrets
 For simplicity, I did not include any authorization/authentication scheme for the Microservice endpoints, and I am assuming that the 3rd Party Exchange Rates API doesn't require any authentication scheme as well.
 But on a production environment, a strong authentication/authorization scheme should be used.
 > I would use JWT authentication, since it promotes performance by including authorization claims in its content.
-The JWT token generation could be based on x.509 certificates issued by trusted Known authorities.

 ## Testing
 The Methods and Functions shall be tested with unit tests, where the behavior from the Consumer's perspective should be tested with automated behavior tests using Postman test suites or a similar technology.